Celo vs WhatsApp in the healthcare setting

 - 27% of clinicians use a secure messaging application in the workplace

-- only 7% said most clinicians were using a hospital-issued messaging app
+- Only 7% of hospitals said most clinicians were using a hospital-issued messaging app

 While almost all clinicians have access to a smartphone, a majority were wrongfully using consumer applications readily available to non-healthcare professionals.